R-22

 U.S. Navy photo.

 Lieutenant James Joseph Hughes photographed standing in front of the R-22 at Portsmouth Navy Yard on or about July 29, 1922.
 Hughes was likely assigned to the R-22 when this photo was taken, perhaps as her Executive Officer.
-He may have been leaving the boat to move on to command of the USS O-9 (SS-70) in about two months from the time this photo being taken.
-Why his is wearing heavy work gloves with a dress uniform is a mystery.
+He may have been leaving the boat to move on to command of the USS O-9 (SS-70) about two months after this photo was taken.
+Why he is is wearing heavy work gloves with a dress uniform is a mystery.

-His final command was the cargo ship USS Electra (AK-21) which was torpedoed by the Germans but survived and his efforts to save the ship resulted in him being awarded the Navy Commendation Medal with a Combat V. He was relieved of command on June 23, 1943 and released from active duty due to medical reasons, likely the result of continuing problems from his injuries aboard the Panay.
+His final command was the cargo ship USS Electra (AK-21) which was torpedoed by the Germans but remained afloat.
+His efforts to save the ship resulted in Hughes being awarded the Navy Commendation Medal with a Combat V. He was relieved of command on June 23, 1943 and released from active duty due to medical reasons, likely the result of continuing problems from his injuries aboard the Panay.

 Photo From Hughes Private Scrapbook, now in the private collection of Ric Hedman.
 Career data from Wolfgang Hechler and Ron Reeves.